ZekeBEME/configure-ad/README.md

 <img src="https://i.imgur.com/i0Z1h9v.jpg" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Now we can log into DC-1 and install Active Directory Domain Services.
-Next, promote DC-1 to a DC controller and Setup a new forest with "yourdomain.com" (can be anything you want).
+Next, promote DC-1 to a DC controller and setup a new forest with "yourdomain.com" (can be anything you want).
 When setup and installation are complete restart and log back into DC-1.
 </p>
 <br />